RAILROAD SIGNALS of the U.S.

 Deciphering mile posts along the tracks

-Guest post by Richard C. Carpenter.
+Guest post by Richard C. Carpenter:

 When we drive along the interstate highway system, we measure our progress by mile markers, which are placed just off the right shoulder of the roadway.
 Interstate standards require that they be measured from zero at the state line and run to the next state line—west to east and south to north.